 Fees

-Many incubators also charge fees for services such as mentorship, networking opportunities, and access to resources like office space or legal advice.
+Many incubator programs for companies also charge fees for services such as mentorship, networking opportunities, and access to resources like office space or legal advice.
 These fees are usually paid upfront by either the startup itself or investors who are looking to get involved with early-stage companies.

 Exit Strategies

-Another way that some for-profit incubators make money is through exit strategies such as mergers & acquisitions (M&A) deals or IPOs (Initial Public Offerings).
+Another way that some for-profit incubator programs for companies make money is through exit strategies such as mergers & acquisitions (M&A) deals or IPOs (Initial Public Offerings).

 In these cases, if a startup has been successful enough to attract buyers or go public then it can be sold off at a profit.
 This gives both parties involved a return on their investment.